 Enums are used to create and group together a list of user defined named constants.
 Although on the surface the enumerated types in C# and Java seem quite similar there are some significant differences in the implementation of enumerated types in both languages.
 In Java, enumerated types are a full fledged class which means they are typesafe and can be extended by adding methods, fields or even implementing interfaces.
-Whereas in C#, an enumerated type is simply syntactic sugar around an integral type (typically an int) meaning they cannot be extended and are not typesafe.
+Whereas in C#, an enumerated type is simply syntactic sugar around an integral type (typically an

 The following code sample highlights the differences between enums in both languages.